Bangarda Kural

-Bangarda Kural is a 2012 Indian Tulu romantic drama film directed and written by Ram Shetty and produced under his banner of Anand Films.
-The film stars Shivadhwaj and Pakhi Hegde.
+Bangarda Kural is a 2012 Indian Tulu romantic drama film written and directed by Ram Shetty and produced under his banner of Anand Films.
+The film stars Shivadhwaj Shetty and Pakhi Hegde.
 The film is the 42nd Tulu film and features music by V. Manohar.

 Plot

 A family of three brothers includes Shivu, who falls in love and marries Ambika, who just so happens to be the daughter of his school teacher.
 Shivu's sisters-in-laws hate him and their jealously increases after his marriage with Ambika, whom they dislike.
 Shivu's brother and sisters-in-law cook up a conspiracy against him and blame Shivu and Ambika of stealing money from one of his brothers that belongs to the wood factory.

 Shivu's brother whose money was apparently stolen does not trust him.
 Angered, Shivu leaves to Mumbai in search of a job leaving Ambika behind.
 Shivu rescues a builder in Mumbai from henchman.
 In return for saving him, the builder appoints him as a manager for his projects.
 The builder's daughter falls in one-sided love with Shivu without knowing that he is married.
 Shivu returns home with his salary.
 Back home, Shivu's sister-in-laws torture Ambika (similar to Cinderella's stepsisters) and a man even attempts to rape Ambika at her areca nut plantation.
 A heavenly godlike force comes in disguise and rescues her.

 After Shivu returns from Mumbai, he and Ambika move to a new house where they arrange a function at a temple.
 Heavenly interventions prevent Ambika's co-sisters' plans to bring them bad name by mixing a poison with the prasada to be served at the function.